 Further in the future is a related problem known as warm state trapping, which will occur as the ocean temperature rises.
-Warm state trapping will trap Earth at a high atmospheric temperature, in circumstances similar to those which existed during the Paleocene Eocene Thermal Maximum (PETM) period about 55 million years ago.
-During the PETM period the polar ice caps completely melted and there was a global extinction of all large land animals.
+Warm state trapping will trap Earth at a high atmospheric temperature, in circumstances similar to those which existed during the Paleocene Eocene Thermal Maximum (PETM) period about 56 million years ago.
+During the PETM period both of the polar ice caps completely melted and there was a global extinction of all large land animals.

 The energy supply problems can be mitigated by orderly human population reduction.

 Much can be learned about orderly human population reduction from actual experience in China, Japan, Europe and Canada during the last sixty years.
 Culture, religion, female education, female employment, sex education, free teenage contraception/pregnancy termination, adequate health care and adequate old age pensions are all important elements of a successful orderly population reduction strategy.

 Population reduction implies a reduction in many measures of economic output.
 However, often measures of economic output are poor indicators of average quality of life.
 For example, a major advantage of life in Canada as compared to the USA is relative freedom from fear.

 Successful population reduction requires adoption of taxation policies, health insurance policies, pension policies and utility rates that are sustainable with a constant or a decreasing population.
 To achieve population stability it is of paramount importance that people believe that they do not have to rely on their children for old age care.
 In Canada the average female fertility rate decreased from 3.9 children per woman in 1960 to 1.6 children per woman in 2010.
 The present Canadian population growth is entirely due to immigration.

 ACCELERATING NUCLEAR POWER PLANT CONSTRUCTION: